OpenConext/Mujina/README.md

 Mujina is used to test the SURFconext middleware which enables Dutch educational services to use cloud based SAAS-services.
 SURFconext also exposes a REST API for  Service Providers to offer the end-user context about the groups and memberships of the user (typically students, researchers and educational advisors).
 Mujina SP and IdP can be used to test the SURFconext cloud broker capabilities.
-The OAuth playground - part of the REST API component - can be used to test the SURFconext REST API (or any other OAuth compliant API like Google, Twitter, Facebook or Foursquare).
+The OAuth playground can be used to test the SURFconext REST API (or any other OAuth compliant API like Google, Twitter, Facebook or Foursquare).

 Features
 --------